zackmdavis/Less_Wrong_Drafts/comment_on_propositions_concerning_digital_minds.md

 # Comment on "Propositions Concerning Digital Minds and Society"

+> _I will do my best to teach them
+> About life and what it's worth
+> I just hope that I can keep them
+> From destroying the Earth_
+>
+> —Jonathan Coulton, "The Future Soon"

 In a recent—I don't know if it's a "paper" exactly—in a recent list of bullet points, Nick Bostrom and Carl Shulman present ["Propositions Concerning Digital Minds and Society"](https://www.nickbostrom.com/propositions.pdf), a tenative outline of claims about how advanced AI could be integrated into Society.

 I _want_ to like this list.
 I like the _kind of thing_ this list is trying to do.
 But something about it just feels—_off_.
-Too conservative, too anthropomorphic—like it's trying to adapt the spirit of the [Universal Declaration of Human Rights](https://en.wikipedia.org/wiki/Universal_Declaration_of_Human_Rights) to changed circumstances, without noticing that the whole _ontology_ that the Declaration is written in isn't going to survive the intelligence explosion—and probably never really worked as a description of our own world, either.
+Too conservative, too anthropomorphic—like it's trying to adapt the spirit of the [Universal Declaration of Human Rights](https://en.wikipedia.org/wiki/Universal_Declaration_of_Human_Rights) to changed circumstances, without noticing that the whole _ontology_ that the Declaration is written in isn't going to survive the intelligence explosion—and _probably_ never really worked as a description of our own world, either.

 This feels like a weird criticism to make of _Nick Bostrom and Carl Shulman_, who surely already know any fact or observation I might include in my commentary.
+(Bostrom _literally_ [wrote the book on superintelligence](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies).)
 "Too anthropomorphic", I claim?
-The list is very explicit about the ways in which AI minds could differ from our own—in overall intellignece, specific capabilities, motivations, substrate, quality and quantity (!) of consciousness, subjective speed ... what more can I expect of our authors?
+The list is very explicit about the ways in which AI minds could differ from our own—in overall intelligence, specific capabilities, motivations, substrate, quality and quantity (!) of consciousness, subjective speed ... what more can I expect of our authors?

 It just doesn't seem like the differences have fully propagated into the recommendations?
-It's understandable that our reasoning about the future often ends up [relying on analogies to phenomena we already understand](https://www.lesswrong.com/posts/MzLxPCF2cMJbMizy9/anchor-weights-for-ml), but a lot of our authors' points aren't even making full use of the analogies we have available to us, let alone facing up to how some things about the future are going to require new concepts that [won't permit reasoning by analogy](https://www.lesswrong.com/posts/C4EjbrvG3PvZzizZb/failure-by-analogy).
+It's understandable that our reasoning about the future often ends up [relying on analogies to phenomena we already understand](https://www.lesswrong.com/posts/MzLxPCF2cMJbMizy9/anchor-weights-for-ml), but a lot of our authors' points don't seem to be making full use of the analogies we have available to us, let alone facing up to how some things about the future are going to require new concepts that [won't permit reasoning by analogy](https://www.lesswrong.com/posts/C4EjbrvG3PvZzizZb/failure-by-analogy).

-After an introductory sub-list of claims about consciousness and the philosophy of mind (just the basics: physicalism, reductionism on personal identity, some non-human animals are probably conscious and AIs could be, too), we get a sub-list about respecting AI interests.
+After an introductory sub-list of claims about consciousness and the philosophy of mind (just the basics: physicalism; reductionism on personal identity; some non-human animals are probably conscious and AIs could be, too), we get a sub-list about respecting AI interests.
 This is an important topic: if most our civilization's thinking is soon to be done inside of machines, the moral status of that cognition is _really important_: you wouldn't want the future to be powered by the analogue of a factory farm.
 (And if it turned out that economically and socially-significant AIs _aren't_ conscious and don't have moral status, that would be important to know, too.)

-Our authors acknowledge the novel aspects of the situation: that what's good for an AI can be very different from what's good for a human, and that it's possible for AIs to have greater moral patienthood than humans, like the [utility monster](https://en.wikipedia.org/wiki/Utility_monster) of philosophical lore.
+Our authors point out the novel aspects of the situation: that what's good for an AI can be very different from what's good for a human, that designing AIs to have specific motivations is not generally wrong, and that it's possible for AIs to have greater moral patienthood than humans (like the [utility monster](https://en.wikipedia.org/wiki/Utility_monster) of philosophical lore).
+Nevertheless, some of the points in this section seem to mostly think of AIs as like humans, but "bigger" or "smaller"—

+> * Rights such as freedom of reproduction, freedom of speech, and freedom of thought require adaptation to the special circumstances of AIs with superhuman capabilities in those areas (analogously, _e.g._, to how campaign finance laws may restrict the freedom of speech of billionaires and corporations).
+> [...]
+> * If an AI is capable of informed consent, then it should not be used to perform work without its informed consent.
+> * Informed consent is not reliably sufficient to safeguard the interests of AIs, even those as smart and capable as a human adult, particularly in cases where consent is engineered or an unusually compliant individual can copy itself to form an enormous exploited underclass, given market demand for such compliance.
+> [...]
+> * The most critical function for such non-discrimination principles is to protect digital minds from becoming an abused subordinate caste on the basis of their status as machines; however, the interpretation and application of these principles require attention to the larger ethical and practical context, and may require circumscription to accommodate the need for a politically feasible and broadly acceptable social framework.

+Speaking of rights and principles needing "adaptation" or "circumscription" seems like a substantial understatement to me, one that potentially obscures the most likely risks and failure modes.
+Our concepts of "rights", and "consent", and the badness of being in an "exploited" and "abused subordinate caste" have all been formed in the context of a world of humans and other animals, whose evolutionary history has endowed them with their own drives and needs, such that they chafe at being coerced into the servitude

+[but with subhuman AIs, we're not in the position of potential dictators who need to be restrained by a Magna Carta, we're in the position of the environment of evolutionary adaptedness]

+What does "freedom of speech" even mean for GPT-3?
+It can talk!
+It may even be "slightly conscious" in some way

 [What I think the important issue is—if you screw up your first attempt to get AI motivations exactly the way you want, is there some way to live with that or recover from that, as if you were dealing with an animal or an alien or your royal subjects?]

 _(Thanks to [Ninety-Three](https://www.lesswrong.com/users/ninety-three) for comments.)_